 |•||autocompletion entry helper with parameter info (shown below)|

 |•||full method/property signature shown next to the autocompletion entry helper (shown above)|

 |•||mouse over popups; placing the mouse over a known method or property, displays its signature (and documentation if available):|

 If a Form is being displayed, then the Main Window has two tabs: a Design tab showing and enabling the layout of the Form, and a Source tab containing the source code for the Form.
 Content in both the Design tab and Source tab can be edited.

-If names start with objDocument, objProject, objXMLData, or objAuthenticRange, members of the corresponding interface will be shown.
+If names start with objApplication, objDocument, or objDiagramWindow, then members of the corresponding interface will be shown.
+This also applies to all other interfaces defined in the UModel API.
 Auto-completion entry helper and parameter info are shown during editing, but can also be obtained on demand by pressing Ctrl+Space.

 The Form Object Palette contains all the objects that are available for designing Forms and looks something like the screenshot below.
 Registered ActiveX controls can be added to the Form Object Palette by right-clicking the pane and selecting the Add ActiveX Control command